angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 href="https://en.wikipedia.org/wiki/COVID-19_pandemic">COVID-19 pandemic</a>.
 I
 am located in Australia, and the response from the federal and state governments has been largely effective at minimising cases and fatalities.
-To achieve this, many restrictions were instigated in my home state which introduced many stressors to day-to-day activities including training:
+To achieve this, many restrictions were instigated within my home state which introduced many stressors to day-to-day activities, including training:

 * inability to establish a consistent training schedule;
 * sacrificing recovery days for training, so as not to fall too far behind